fre5h/DoctrineEnumBundle/README.md

 {% endif %}
 ```

-Same problem as for `|readable` filter is present here too.
+Same problem as for `|readable_enum` filter is present here too.
 If some constant is defined in few ENUM classes then an exception will be thrown.
 You can specify the correct class for this constant and it solves the problem.

 ```jinja